dgraph-io/dgraph/docs/design.md

 the data associated with an `Attribute`.

 ## Machine (Server)
 Each machine can pick up multiple shards.
-For high availability even during machine failures, multiple machines at random would hold replicas of each shard.
+For high availability, multiple machines at random would hold replicas of each shard.
 How many replicas are created per shard would be configurable, but defaults to 3.

 However, only 1 out of the 3 or more machines holding a shard can do the writes.
 Which